 3. Dayara Bugyal — The most beautifully landscaped meadow of our country

 The last trek I’m talking about today is the Dayara Bugyal Trek.
 At any time of the year, this is the trek I would recommend to all beginners.
 Dayara Bugyal has all the elements of a perfect Himalayan trek — superb forests, beautiful campsites, ancient villages, thrilling climbs to high points, wonderful mountain views and one of the best alpine meadows of Uttarakhand.

 These meadows are completely blanketed in snow in winter.
 All of this in an easy-moderate trek — a gift we rarely see.
 In winter, the meadows and forest floor lie asleep under the powdery snow.
 This makes it an all-season trek.
 With so much going for it, Dayara Bugyal is the perfect trek to try out as a beginner or take your family along.

 Explore the Dayara Bugyal Trek

 Lastly, I will leave you with a summary of what you will get if you trek in these six different seasons.

-If you know of any other treks that would make our Top 3 treks list, let us know in the comments section below.
+If you know of any other treks that would make our Top 3 treks list, let us and other trekkers know in our community forum.